The Car Wall

-The car wall is a pile of burnt cars west of Tkuma in the Gaza envelope, resembling the shape of a wall.
+The Car Wall (קיר המכוניות) is a pile of burnt cars west of Tkuma in the Gaza envelope, resembling the shape of a wall.
 Originally, this pile was created by evacuating the burnt cars from Route 232 and other places in the Gaza envelope after the Hamas attack on 7 October 2023, in general, and the massacre at the Nova Festival in particular, from where most of the cars came.
 Later, the wall of burnt cars became a memorial to the massacre that took place at the festival, which was the largest terrorist attack in the history of the State of Israel.

 Next to the wall of burnt cars, there are hundreds of other cars that are no longer usable due to the attack, and they too are displayed as a memorial to the massacres committed against their owners.

 Background

 On the morning of October 7, 2023, the Hamas organizations and the Palestinian Islamic Jihad launched a surprise attack on Israel.
 Under the cover of launching thousands of rockets, about 3,500 militant from the Gaza Strip infiltrated dozens of Israeli settlements and military facilities in the Gaza envelope area and its surroundings, conducting shooting battles against a few security forces.
 The militant committed acts of physical and sexual violence and killed 1,150 people, including 779 civilians, and abducted about 253 people to the Gaza Strip, including women, the elderly, and infants.
 In the first hours, they fought against kibbutz readiness squads, Israeli police officers, Yamam fighters, and Israel Defense Forces (IDF) soldiers.
 In the battles, about 1,550 militants were killed on Israeli territory, and on the Israeli side, 301 soldiers, 55 police officers, and 10 General Security Service personnel were killed.